 Tel: +86 (0)10 6454 1100

-Car rental is available at the airport, with several outlets, including Hertz and Avis, in operation.
+Car rental is available, including Hertz and Avis.

-Taxis from Beijing Capital International Airport are metered and should be about CNY100 to most hotels, but fees vary.
-Tips are not expected.
+Taxis are metered and tips are not expected.
 The 17 miles (28km) into the city should take about an hour.
-Avoid taxi drivers that approach customers and instead wait in the taxi line. travellers should insist on using the meter, as it is common for drivers to try and overcharge customers.
+Avoid taxi drivers that approach customers and instead wait in the taxi line and insist on using the meter.

 Transfer between terminals